How to Add a DBA to an LLC: Step-by-Step

 Yet, in some cases, DBA registration fees may be higher.
 For example, in New York, where you have to pay a dual state + county fee, a DBA can cost up to $100.

-FAQs about DBA registration
+FAQs About DBA Registration

 Here you’ll find answers to some of the most frequently asked questions (FAQs).